ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/04-growth-rates.md

     $2 n^2$           $70$            $223$       $n' = n\cdot\sqrt{10}$                        $3.2$
       $2^n$           $13$             $16$       $n' = n + 3$                               $\approx 1$

+: The increase in problem size that can be run in the same time on a computer that is ten times faster {#tbl:problem-size-speedup}

 Explanations:

 - The first column lists the right-hand sides for five growth rate equations.